Please note that posts on this site may contain affiliate links

 What Is A Solitary Witch?

 A solitary witch is a witch without a coven.
+Or at least, that is the simplest definition of what a solitary witch is.
 That means that most or all of the time, you do witchcraft on your own, without others present.

 It also means that you have a deeply personal connection to the gods you may work with, and that your Unverified Personal Gnosis can become your truest religion.